Tipping In Greece: How To Tip In Greece

 Tipping At Bars & Cafes In Greece

-You’re not expected to leave a tip for drinks in Greek bars, clubs, and cafes, but you could round up the amount to the nearest Euro.
+You’re not expected to leave a tip for drinks in Greek bars, clubs, and cafes, but you could round up the amount to the nearest euro.
 Some cafes will also have a tip jar, so leaving a few coins in the pot after ordering is more than sufficient.

 Tipping For Take-Out Food Delivery In Greece

-When ordering food online, you can add a tip, but we’d recommend waiting to give a small tip in person to your delivery person.
+When ordering food online, you can add a tip, but we’d recommend waiting to give a small cash tip in person to your delivery person.

-Tipping Hotel Staff In Greece
+Tipping Staff In Greek Hotels

-• Porters: around 1 Euro per bag for the porter is a good idea
+• Porters: around 1 euro per bag for the porter is a good idea

-• Concierge: If you use a concierge and want to tip, you give the gratuity directly to them.
+• Hotel Concierge: If you use a concierge and want to tip, you give the gratuity directly to them.

 Tipping Taxi Drivers In Greece

 TIP: Some taxi drivers will try to take advantage of tourists with inflated prices, so consider using the BEAT taxi app.
 BEAT drivers use standard fares; some provide complimentary services like water and sweets.
-You may notice an extra fee of 0.50 Euro for lots of baggage handling or pick-up from congested areas like train stations, but these are well marked on the app.
+You may notice an extra fee of 0.50 euro cents for lots of baggage handling or pick-up from congested areas like train stations, but these are well marked on the app.

 Tour guides are another group you may choose to tip if you enjoyed the tour they gave you.

-If a tour is free and tip-based, you definitely need to tip your guide!
-Plan to tip around 5 Euro per person for a 1-hour tour and 10-15 Euro per person for multiple-hour tours.
+Plan to tip around 5 euros per person for a 1-hour tour and 10-15 euros per person for multiple-hour tours.

-On private tours, consider tipping your guide 15 or 20 Euros.
+On private tours, consider tipping your guide 15 or 20 euros.

 TIPPING IN GREECE FAQs